mariors/SOA-P2/README.md

 #### Run:

 1. After compiling go to project's "bin" folder
-2. Run the project by typing in terminal ./project.o
+2. Run the project by typing in terminal the following command

   ```console
   $ ./project.o